Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 		- A static variable is initialized only once during program execution, at the time of program loading.
 	- Thread Safety:
 		- Static variables are not thread-safe by default.
+		<sub>- A thread in programming is a small set of instructions that are scheduled and executed independently by the Central Processing Unit (CPU) of a computer.
 		- All threads of a process share the same address space, and since a static variable has a fixed address, its state is shared by all the threads.
 		- If multiple threads access the same static variable simultaneously, it can lead to race conditions and unexpected behavior.
 			- A race condition arises when the outcome of a program depends on the indeterministic ordering of operations in different threads.
+		- In the context of `get_next_line`, it reads from a file descriptor and stores interim results in a static variable, which retains its value across multiple calls to the function.
+However, if you have multiple threads in your program and they're all calling get_next_line concurrently, they could all attempt to access and modify this static variable simultaneously, which could lead to inconsistent results or errors.
+This concept is referred to as thread safety.</sub>

-4. Example of a Static Variable in C:
+4. 🔹 Example of a Static Variable in C:
 	```
 	#include <stdio.h>